-175. Methods in Bookkeeping.
-I credit.
+175. METHODS IN BOOKKEEPING.
+1 credit.

 Prerequisite, Accounting 22 or 42 and a quality point ratio of 2 in the field.
 Methods of presentation in bookkeeping will be studied including the business cycle, practice sets, and lesson plans.
 A theory test in the field must be passed before credit will be given for the course.